-Synopsis On all execution paths, there is a struct that has one or more fields read before they are initialized.
+On all execution paths, there is a struct that has one or more fields read before they are initialized.

-Full description (Mandatory) The value of an object with automatic storage duration shall not be read before it has been set.
-This check is identical to SPC-uninit-struct, MISRAC2004-1.2_b read before it has been set
+(Mandatory) The value of an object with automatic storage duration shall not be read before it has been set.
+This check is identical to SPC-uninit-struct, MISRAC2004-1.2_b.

-$(Mandatory)\ The\ value\ of\ an\ object\ with\ automatic\ storage\ duration\ shall\ not\ be$
+(Mandatory) The value of an object with automatic storage duration shall not be read before it has been set

-Code examples The following code example fails the check and will give a warning:
+The following code example passes the check and will not give a warning about this issue: